bufbuild/protobuf-es/docs/runtime_api.md

    Values less than 1 indicate that no space should be used.
    For more information, see the [`JSON.stringify` docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

+Note that messages also contain a protected `toJSON` function, which is invoked when `JSON.stringify` is used.
+For more information, see the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#tojson_behavior).
+However, you should never need to invoke this function, which is why it is marked as protected.

+As a rule of thumb, use `JSON.stringify` or `toJsonString` for stringified JSON.
+If actual JSON is desired, use `toJson`.

 ### `fromJson`